 - Parental behaviour issues such as domestic violence and parental substance misuse are factors which can have a detrimental effect on the welfare of children and young people.
-The interaction of the combined effects of these factors which compromise effective parenting will be considered by the SSCB and strategies adopted to address - Neglect and emotional abuse the SSCB will be involved in the pilot of the Graded Care Profile which is designed to help workers assess families where neglect is a factor - Children missing from home and care the SSCB has plans in place that aims to address the needs of children and young people who go missing and enables staff to be clear about their responsibilities for this group of vulnerable children - Working with services that support adults with substance misuse difficulties the SSCB will embed the use of a Hidden Harm Audit Tool and Common Assessment Framework, to ensure services for children and young people are able to work with families earlier on a multi-agency basis, to meet child and family needs - Young males who sexually harm the SSCB will assess, implement and monitor the AIM 2 model (Assessment, Intervention and Moving on) to ensure this is incorporated into practice.
-This model intends to improve multi-agency risk assessments of young males who sexually harm
+The interaction of the combined effects of these factors which compromise effective parenting will be considered by the SSCB and strategies adopted to address - Neglect and emotional abuse The SSCB will be involved in the pilot of the Graded Care Profile which is designed to help workers assess families where neglect is a factor - Children missing from home and care The SSCB has plans in place that aims to address the needs of children and young people who go missing and enables staff to be clear about their responsibilities for this group of vulnerable children - Working with services that support adults with substance misuse difficulties The SSCB will embed the use of a Hidden Harm Audit Tool and Common Assessment Framework assessment with relevant services, to ensure services for children and young people are able to work with families earlier on a multi-agency basis, to meet a child and their family's needs. - Young males who sexually harm The SSCB will assess, implement and monitor the AIM 2 model (Assessment, Intervention and moving on) to ensure this is incorporated into practice.
+This model intends to improve multi-agency risk assessments of young males who sexually harm. - Done training twice for leads who will carry out assessments.
+Will carry forward.